danjunipero/weak-tie-opp-structure/README.md

 - Generate varied, redundant routes to different destinations
 - Distribute co-presence across the network rather than bottleneck it through a single corridor

-**These conditions increase opportunities for weak-tie formation and maintenance through a higher chance for spontaneous encounters with other residents.**
+**I hypothesise that these conditions increase opportunities for weak-tie formation and maintenance through a higher chance for spontaneous encounters with other residents - as opposed to more 'nodal' forms.**

 ---